Coronavirus (COVID-19) – latest information

 The TAA will continue the groundwork for Desktop Audits, so that they can be implemented in the event that restriction of movement becomes a long term countermeasure.
 However, no notifications for Desktop Audits will be sent until the PAB has determined that the immediate concerns for the industry have reduced.

-Postponement of Technical Assurance of Performance Assurance Party (TAPAP) checks
+Technical Assurance of Performance Assurance Party (TAPAP) checks

-Elexon plans only to undertake the Risk 11 (Unmetered Supplies) TAPAP (Technical Assurance of Performance Assurance) for which Performance Assurance Parties (PAPs) are already prepared, and undertake TAPAP audits to investigate the COVID-19 estimation adjustments, where required.
+In March the PAB agreed to postpone TAPAP checks whilst the full lockdown was in place.
+It agreed to resume the TAPAP technique from September.
+However, at this time, Elexon plans only to undertake the Risk 11 (Unmetered Supplies) TAPAP (Technical Assurance of Performance Assurance) for which Performance Assurance Parties (PAPs) are already prepared, and undertake TAPAP audits to investigate the COVID-19 estimation adjustments, where required.

 Added: 24 March